 The Town of Palm Beach is essentially built-out compared with other coastal communities.
-This updated Comprehensive Plan recognizes that the Town is built out.
-Traffic throughout the Town has increased not only during the season but year-round.
+This updated Comprehensive Plan acknowledges that the Town is built out.
+Traffic throughout the Town has increased since the last Comprehensive Plan review (2017 EAR) not only during the season but year-round.
 The contributing factors are due in part by the following:

-- Population migration to the Town and South Florida, including neighboring West Palm Beach - Increased visitors to regional and non-regional attractions in the Town, the Four Arts, Royal Poinciana Plaza and Playhouse, golf courses, private clubs, the beaches and the 12 existing hotels - Redevelopment which has added more construction trucks to the roads - Larger and increased number of service vehicles per home The most critical demographic condition affecting demands on the traffic circulation system is the annual fluctuation of population that occurs when numerous transient visitors and seasonal residents come to Palm Beach for the winter season.
+- Population migration to the Town and South Florida, including neighboring West Palm Beach - Increased visitors to regional and non-regional attractions in the Town, the Four Arts, Royal Poinciana Plaza, golf courses, private clubs, the beaches and the 12 existing hotels - Redevelopment which has added more construction trucks to the roads - Larger and increased number of service vehicles per home The most critical demographic condition affecting demands on the traffic circulation system is the annual fluctuation of population that occurs when numerous transient visitors and seasonal residents come to Palm Beach for the winter season.
 This seasonal fluctuation is as important as the rate of population growth.
 It requires that systems be designed to handle recurring seasonal demands not present the rest of the year.

 In addition, Town roadways are subject to traffic impacts resulting from developments in neighboring communities.
-Recent land use changes will result in increased density and intensity within the Transportation Concurrency Exemption Areas (TCEA) in downtown West Palm Beach.
-As a result, it is expected to negatively affect traffic circulation both on and off the island.
+Recent land use changes will result in increased density and intensity within the Transportation Concurrency Exemption Areas (TCEA) in downtown West Palm Beach, which are negatively affecting traffic circulation both on and off the island.

-The Town of Palm Beach's Transportation Element is limited to only addressinges traffic circulation and introduces a Parking Sub-Element to address the impact of parking or lack thereof on resident quality of life. which includes the types, locations, and extent to which of the existing and proposed major thoroughfares and transportation routes, including bicycle and pedestrian ways links to provide for an efficient transportation network.
+Unlike West Palm Beach, the Town is seeking ways to mitigate impacts within the community.
+The Town of Palm Beach's Transportation Element is limited to only addressinges traffic circulation and introduces a Parking Sub-Element to address the impact of parking or lack thereof on residents' quality of life. which includes the types, locations, and extent to which of the existing and proposed major thoroughfares and transportation routes, including bicycle and pedestrian ways links to provide for an efficient transportation network.
 An interrelated component of the traffic circulation pattern is the availability of adequate parking.
 This is not a new phenomenon as earlier traffic studies dating back to 1969 and again in 2006 recognized parking issues and their relationship with the traffic circulation in the Town due to the increased volume of vehicles.
 The subject Transportation Element will memorialize the impact of parking on the quality of life for Town residents.

-HISTORY OF TRANSPORTATION PLANNING IN THE STATE OF FLORIDA
+TRANSPORTATION PLANNING IN THE STATE OF FLORIDA